Naomi Shemer: 1973–1991

-In 1976, Yehoram Gaon recorded Shemer's song Od Lo Ahavti Dai (I Haven't Loved Enough Yet) which became a major hit.
+In 1976, Yehoram Gaon recorded Shemer's song "Od Lo Ahavti Dai" ("I Haven't Loved Enough Yet"), which became a major hit.
 The song was initially written for a television program featuring Shemer's music and was released as the title track of Gaon's album.
 In a newspaper interview, Shemer revealed that she wrote the song while ill, fearing she might not recover.
 In a moment of defiance, she remarked, "There are still many things I want to do."

-For a 1976 radio program featuring the songs of Shaul Tchernichovsky, Shemer composed the music for Tchernichovsky's poem Hoy Artzi Moladeti (Oh My County, My Homeland), which was performed on the program by Shokolad, Menta, Mastik.
+For a 1976 radio program featuring the songs of Shaul Tchernichovsky, Shemer composed the music for Tchernichovsky's poem "Hoy Artzi Moladeti" ("Oh My Country, My Homeland"), which was performed on the program by Shokolad, Menta, Mastik.

 Between 1977 and 1979, Shemer published a personal column in Davar titled "Shavshevet" (שבשבת).

 In 1978, she wrote the song "Chevlei Mashiach", which she performed herself on a Yom Ha'atzmaut television special.

-In 1979, Nurit Galron recorded the song Atzuv Lamut Be'emtza Hatamuz, written by Shemer.
+In 1979, Nurit Galron recorded the song "Atzuv Lamut Be'emtza Hatamuz", written by Shemer.
 The song was later included in her album Symphatia, released three years later.
-Also year, she composed the music for the Avraham Heffner film Parashat Winshel.
+Also that year, she composed the music for the Avraham Heffner film Parashat Winshel.

-For a television program dedicated to Rivka Michaeli in 1980, Shemer wrote the song Ein Li Rega Dal which became one of Michaeli's most well-known songs.
-That year she also wrote the song Al Kol Eleh and composed the song Asif with lyrics by Itamar Prat for the band Batzal Yarok 80.
+For a television program dedicated to Rivka Michaeli in 1980, Shemer wrote the song "Ein Li Rega Dal" which became one of Michaeli's most well-known songs.
+That year she also wrote the song "Al Kol Eleh" and composed the song "Asif" with lyrics by Itamar Prat for the band Batzal Yarok 80.

 In 1981, Shemer released a successful album entitled Al Hadvash Ve'al Ha'Okez (On the Honey and the Sting).
 The album was named for the opening lyric of "Al Kol Eleh".
-The album also included the songs Anashim Tovim (Good People) and the Shaul Tchernichovsky track Omrim Yeshna Eretz, which she composed for the television program Yemei Kislev that same year.
+The album also included the songs "Anashim Tovim" ("Good People") and the Shaul Tchernichovsky track "Omrim Yeshna Eretz", which she composed for the television program Yemei Kislev.
 In the same year, for the television film El Borot HaMayim, she wrote and recorded a song of the same name.